-The plan for The Witcher’s 3 DLC goes as follows: there will be 16 of them.
-They will be released in groups of 2 – with 2 on Day 1 and 2 more each week.
-We don’t know the majority of these (Leaks will probably continue over the next few weeks sprinkling out) but the first four (day 1 and week 1) DLC were announced.
+The plan for The Witcher 3's DLC goes as follows: there will be 16 of them.
+They will be released in groups of 2 – with two on Day 1 and 2 more each week.
+We don’t know the majority of these (Leaks will probably continue over the next few weeks sprinkling out), but the first four (day one and week 1) DLC were announced.
 They seem to be in a pack of one cosmetic and one gameplay thing based on the pattern we see so far.

 These sound fine, but let’s discuss the issues here and why I believe it is nothing more than a marketing tactic.

 This hurts the early adopters of the game.
-The people who have been waiting for over a year, preordering and playing get the game and it’s incomplete as parts of it are being doled out over the next few weeks.
-If you want the ‘full’ on the release version of The Witcher 3, you’ll be waiting 2 months after release to play.
-The fact that these DLC's are adding quest play and possibly even other unique features means those who pick up the game on the release are playing a watered-down version until the rest is released.
+The people who have been waiting for over a year, preordering and playing, get the game, and it’s incomplete as parts of it are being doled out over the next few weeks.
+If you want the ‘full’ release version of The Witcher 3, you’ll be waiting two months after release to play.
+The fact that these DLCs are adding quest play and possibly even other unique features means those who pick up the game on the release are playing a watered-down version until the rest is released.

 In some ways, this is a symptom of the way DLC is being used by the industry as a whole, with things like Day 1 DLC and cutting things out for doing in DLC later.
 There is a proper way that it can be done – see Fallout New Vegas’ later ones and how it can support ongoing improvements to the game, but few care to do it that way.